Get to know our graduates.

 Jean Francois Mahoro

 A 2004 graduate of Memphis Catholic High School, Jean Francois was one of MOST's first scholarship recipients in 1998.
 He holds a B.S. in computer engineering from the University of Memphis, where he was the chapter president of the National Society of Black Engineers.
-Currently, he is a senior software developer with Cook Systems International, where he has worked since 2012.
-In his spare time, he volunteers as a teaching instructor at CodeCrew, a nonprofit that enables underrepresented youth to become tech innovators through hands-on computer science education.
+He is the K-12 Curriculum & Instruction Manager and an instructor at CodeCrew, a nonprofit that enables underrepresented youth to become tech innovators through hands-on computer science education.
 Previously, he was a senior software developer with Cook Systems International.